Configuration Management Tools

 - Depending on the level of support from the program leadership and stakeholders for CM, tools may not be included as part of the overall CM plan or planned for acquisition.
 If automated tools are acquired, ensure that program leadership is aware of the need for planning short-, mid-, and long-term needs for installation, establishing the baseline data, and training, updating, securing, and maintaining the tools and the associated process and procedures needed to use them effectively.

 - Set expectations early.
-CM and configuration change control are all about CRs, regardless of what they are called, and the impact of change on scope, cost, and schedule.
+CM and configuration change control are all about requests for changes, regardless of what they are called (e.g., change requests [CRs] or Engineering Change Proposals [ECPs]), and the impact of change on scope, cost, and schedule.

 - Keep informal and formal communication open with CM as an agenda topic in meetings and gate reviews.
 Do not shoot the messengers.

 - Consider release management separate from CM.
-Do not assume that release management can be done by the CM organization.
+Do not assume that the CM organization can do release management.

 - Everyone may know CM, but training will be needed to orient staff on how CM is done in your particular organization.

 - Coordinate with those responsible for business continuity of operation and disaster recovery.
 Some will assume that CM will provide the capability to restore the entire system if the need arises.
 This is not a safe assumption unless your CM tools are designed with this capability in mind.